 In the early days, breastfed babies may poo frequently as breast milk is easy to digest.
 Once your baby is between 3 and 6 weeks old, they may only do one large, soft poo a week.
 This is completely normal.

-Formula-fed babies tend to poo more often than breastfed babies – at least once a day or every other day.
+Formula-fed babies tend to poo more often than breastfed babies3 – at least once a day or every other day.
 Some formula-fed babies may go longer between poos without being constipated.

 Your baby’s poo should be soft, almost like the consistency of peanut butter or even looser.
 Hard baby poo prior to starting solid food is the most obvious sign that your baby may be constipated.